-The Company participates in research tax incentive programs that are granted to companies by the United Kingdom and European tax authorities in order to encourage them to conduct technical and scientific research.
+We participate in research tax incentive programs that are granted to companies by the United Kingdom and certain European tax authorities in order to encourage them to conduct technical and scientific research.
 Expenditures that meet the required criteria are eligible to receive a tax credit that is reimbursed in cash.
 Estimates of the amount of the cash refund expected to be received are determined at each reporting period and recorded as reductions to research and development expenses.
-In the future periods the Company does not expect to continue to benefit from this program after becoming a public company in June 2021, unless the Company is considered a small or medium-sized entity in the United Kingdom.
+We may not be able to continue to claim the most beneficial payable research and development tax credits in the future if we cease to qualify as a small or medium enterprise, based on size criteria concerning employee headcount, turnover and gross assets.
+In addition, unless our subsidiaries qualify for an exemption, there are limitations to how much tax incentive can be claimed.
+This limitation is calculated as the total of the Company's relevant expenditure on employees in the period, multiplied by 300%, plus £20,000.